Welcome to mosaic

-MOSAIC is the annual benefit for the Chicago Cultural Alliance (CCA) that expresses our mission of cultural inclusion and equity.
-The CCA traces its origins to the Field Museum’s Cultural Connections program founded in 1998.
+MOSAIC is the annual benefit for the Chicago Cultural Alliance, highlighting our mission of cultural inclusion and equity.

 Lisa Yun Lee is a cultural activist and the executive director and chief curator of the National Public Housing Museum.